 Peter Phillips, Ph.D., is a Professor Sociology at Sonoma State University and past Director of Project Censored (1996—2010).
 He teaches classes in Media Censorship, Investigative Sociology, Sociology of Power, Political Sociology, Sociology of Conspiracies, and Sociology of Media.
 He has published fourteen editions of Censored: Media Democracy in Acton from Seven Stories Press.
 Also from Seven Stories Press is Impeach the President: The Case Against Bush and Cheney (2006) and Project Censored Guide to Independent Media and Activism (2003).
 Peter Phillips co-hosts the Project Censored show on Pacifica Radio and is a frequent writer and blogger on numerous sites worldwide.
 In 2009, Phillips received the Dallas Smythe Award from the Union for Democratic Communications.
 Dallas Smythe is a national award given to researchers and activists who, through their research and/or production work, have made significant contributions to the study and practice of democratic communication.
 His recent research has been on the Transnational Capitalist Class.

-Mickey Huff is the current director of Project Censored, founded in 1976, and is president of the Media Freedom Foundation.
+Mickey Huff is the current director of Project Censored, founded in 1976, and president of the nonprofit Media Freedom Foundation.
 To date, he has edited or coedited eight volumes of Censored (published by Seven Stories Press in NY) and contributed numerous chapters to these works dating back to 2008.
 Additionally, he has coauthored several chapters on media and propaganda for many other scholarly publications.
 He is currently professor of social science and history at Diablo Valley College in the San Francisco Bay Area, where he is cochair of the history department.
-Huff is cohost with former Project Censored director Peter Phillips of The Project Censored Show, the weekly syndicated public affairs program that began in 2010, which originates from the historic studios of KPFA Pacifica Radio in Berkeley CA, and airs on 40 stations around the He sits on the advisory board for the Media Literacy and Digital Culture graduate program at Sacred Heart University, and serves on the editorial board for the journal Secrecy and Society.
+Huff is cohost with former Project Censored director Peter Phillips of The Project Censored Show, the weekly syndicated public affairs program that began in 2010, which originates from the historic studios of KPFA Pacifica Radio in Berkeley CA, and airs on 40 stations around the US and is also a podcast online.
+He sits on the advisory board for the Media Literacy and Digital Culture graduate program at Sacred Heart University in CT, and serves on the editorial board for the journal Secrecy and Society.
 For the past several years, Huff has worked with the national outreach committee of Banned Books Week, working with the American Library Association and the National Coalition Against Censorship, of which Project Censored is a member.
-He also represents Project Censored as one of the cosponsoring organizations for the National Whistleblowers Summit held annually in Washington DC.
+He is a co-founding member of the Global Critical Media Literacy Project (www.gcml.org) and he also represents Project Censored as one of the cosponsoring organizations for the National Whistleblowers Summit held annually in Washington DC.
 Most recently, he became the critical media literacy consultant for a new educational Internet start up, Tribworthy.com, which is a crowd contested media interactive online platform that allows users to rate news articles and sources for trustworthiness using critical media literacy skills.
 He has been interviewed by numerous media outlets around the world regarding critical media literacy, propaganda, and censorship issues as well as contemporary historiography in the US.
-He is a longtime musician and composer and lives with his family in Northern California.
+He is a longtime musician and composer and lives with his family in Northern California